-Course must be chosen or substituted with a related course from either AA, AS, or Approved General Education list for Applied Science and Technology.
+Course must be chosen or substituted with a related course from the approved general education

 Diesel Technology

 Program Description: The Diesel Technology program is designed to provide training in the repair and maintenance of agricultural, over-the-road diesel trucks and off-road diesel power units.
 The Diesel Mechanic graduates will be trained in entry level skills of mechanical, electrical, fuel systems, power trains, brake systems, air conditioning, welding, and hydraulics.
 Upon completion of the program, graduates are awarded an Associate of Applied Science (A.A.S.)
 Degree.